sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Change: removed js includes of the forms and filters from backend editor
 * Change: changed colors of the free version notification in dark mode
-* Fix: fix the "link" type in wpml integration automatic translation
+* Fix: fix the &quot;link&quot; type in wpml integration automatic translation
 * Feature: add support for the conditions in ue forms

 version 1.5.70 2023-06-19:

-* Change: added some "birthday sale" banner
+* Change: added some &quot;birthday sale&quot; banner
-* Feature: added "truncate text" modifier to multisource fields
+* Feature: added &quot;truncate text&quot; modifier to multisource fields
 * Feature: dynamic tags now works inside posts and products related widgets
 * Feature: added twig highlighting in codemirror editor
 * Fix: fixed sequence animation sliders bug (fields didn't loaded in elementor)
 * Fix: change the comment from // to /* */ in filters js output to allow proper page compression.
-* Fix: the "time ago" string is now translatable
+* Fix: the &quot;time ago&quot; string is now translatable
 * Fix: fixed the wpml elementor template id output
 * Fix: fixed backgrounds bug with containers in editor
 * Fix: fixed some small bugs with the checkbox filter